Spongy Moth (Lymantria Dispar Dispar or LDD moth)

 • Provide habitat for birds and other wildlife in the city

-The city’s Integrated Pest Management (IPM) program considers many options for Spongy Moth treatment: aerial spraying, ground spraying, individual tree injection, burlap banding, and egg mass scraping.
+The City’s Integrated Pest Management (IPM) program considers many options for Spongy Moth treatment: aerial spraying, ground spraying, individual tree injection, burlap banding and egg mass scraping.
 Each year, treatment options for Spongy Moth are determined following a robust monitoring program that is undertaken the previous winter by city staff and consultants.
 A number of factors are considered when determining treatment options to ensure that the significant resources required to treat trees and woodlands are expended only where there is a high likelihood of success and where the potential impacts on the tree/woodland health from not treating it are high.
 These factors include:

-It is important to recognize that the Spongy Moth (LDD) IPM program is adaptive.
+It is important to recognize that the Spongy Moth program is adaptive.
 Modifications to management criteria may occur to address situations where other stressors are present that may predispose trees to mortality or where particularly high value/specimen trees are present.

 Egg mass removal involves scraping Spongy Moth egg masses from any surface where they are found.
 The eggs are placed in a bucket of soapy water for a minimum of 48 hours to kill the eggs before being disposed of.
 This activity can take place any time after eggs are laid, but typically occurs in the fall and winter months.